cyrilgdn/terraform-provider-postgresql/website/docs/r/postgresql_extension.html.markdown

 * `database` - (Optional) Which database to create the extension on.
 Defaults to provider database.
 * `drop_cascade` - (Optional) When true, will also drop all the objects that depend on the extension, and in turn all objects that depend on those objects.
 (Default: false)
 * `create_cascade` - (Optional) When true, will also create any extensions that this extension depends on that are not already installed.
 (Default: false)

+## Import

+PostgreSQL Extensions can be imported using the database name and the extension's resource name, e.g.

+`terraform import postgresql_extension.uuid_ossp example-database.uuid-ossp`